DonW16/NitterBot/README.md

 # NitterBot
-A FOSS Discord bot for the nitter.net service.
+ A FOSS Discord Bot for Twitter using nitter.net.

 ## Description
 This bot will post tweets from twitter accounts that you add to NitterBot.